Vitorbnc/casinha/README.md

 ### Projects made at Casinha, my home workshop

 The folder **Primeiros** contains projects that are newer or more complete. **Segundos** contains other projects.
-Some projects have already been published, they're listed below.
+Some have already been published, they're listed below.

-Some unpublished projects don't work, but I've kept them as a record, perhaps to revisit later with better knowledge and resources.
-The plan is to reorganize all the relevant stuff in a website someday.
+Some unpublished projects are not finished, but I've kept them as a record, perhaps to revisit later with better knowledge and resources.
+The plan is to reorganize all the relevant bits in a website someday.

 I'm Brazilian, so most instructions of unpublished stuff will be in Portuguese.
 Portuguese is a beautiful and rich language, give it a shot if you have the chance.

 ### Warning and Disclaimer:
-- Some projects involve Class IV lasers and High Voltage.
+- These projects may involve Class IV lasers and/or High Voltage.
 Always use adequate protection equipment.
 You are legally responsible for any use of the information in this repository, and any injury resulting from its use.
-- A few unpublished projects contain third party content (like snapshots of webpages or documents written in collaboration with colleagues), please do not reproduce these without permission.
-Just ask me if in doubt about a specific case.

 ### Published Projects